Chronology

 March 1946

-Returns to OSU to complete degree.
+Returns to Ohio State University (OSU) to complete degree.
 Courses include History of Renaissance Art and Watercolor Painting.

 June 1946